 Whenever you want to sell a new product, the first step is to create a listing.
 Be thorough and fill out every single section on this page.
 A complete listing is crucial to optimize your page for Amazon searches.

 After you post your listing, Amazon will send you information on shipping your inventory to their warehouses.
+They will provide you the address to the Amazon fulfillment center that will be receiving your inventory.
 Shipping standards vary from category to category, with no one-size-fits-all rule about how to handle it.

 Amazon has stringent rules when shipping your inventory to their warehouses, there are many companies (Fulfillment Bridge being one of them) that can do your Amazon preparations for you.